 Low fees ✔️

-Commissions are much less than for funds with active management.
+Commissions for an index fund are much less than for funds with active management.
 As with any business, high expense ratios can compound over time and drain investment returns, which is one reason that the majority of actively managed funds underperform across time.

 Holds value ✔️